Home Compare MTX.DE vs TOST

 MTU Aero Engines vs Toast: Which Stock Looks Stronger in 2026?

-Toast holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-MTU Aero Engines still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Toast holds the cleaner structural position, with the lead spread across growth and stability.
+MTU Aero Engines still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward MTU Aero Engines, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Toast, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MTX.DE: HDAX, TOST: Russell 1000).